kshuang04/cs100-final-project/README.md

  We will be using C++ and VScode for the entirety of our project.
 We will make everything text based.

  Our project will take in inputs throughout the entirety of the game.
-At the beginning, it will ask for a name and class.
+Starting the game will immediately put the user in a battle.
 During the game, it will ask whether the user wants to go a certain path.
-During battles, the user will be asked what action they want to perform, if its using an item, casting a spell, or wielding a weapon.
-All inputs, besides name, will be selected using a number after being presented a list with numbers.
+During battles, the user will be asked what action they want to perform: attack or use an item.
+All inputs will be selected using a number after being presented a list with numbers.
 As for outputs, because it is text based, all of the monsters, health, gold, actions, and paths will be shown through text throughout the game.
 We will output things such as:\
  "Welcome to the game"\
  "Player Health: 100/100"\
- "0 Training Grounds"\
- "Monsters in this stage:"\
+ "Enemies in this stage:"\
- "1. dummy (Health: 30, Attack: 5)"\
- "2. dummy (Health: 30, Attack: 5)"\
+ "  Zombie (Health: 18/18)"\
+ "  Goblin (Health: 12/12)"\
- "Choose an action:"\
+ "Select an action:"\
- "1.
-Attack"\
+ "(1) Attack"\
- "2.
-Items"\
+ "(2) Items"\
  There will also be special dialouge for events like shopkeepers.
 They may say:\
- "What do you want to buy?"\
- "1. helmet"\
+ "Hello.
+Welcome to my shop."\
+ "(1) Small Health potion"\
+ "(2) Max Health potion"\
+ "(3) Attack potion"\
- "2. health potion"\
+ "(4) Defense potion"\
- "3. antidote"\
- "4.
-No shopping for now"\
+ "(5) Sell items"\
+ "(6) Leave"\
  As a response, the user will choose a number to purchase anything.